‘The most difficult repair I’ve encountered’

 Saturday, Jan.
 6

 5:39 p.m.
 The lab tells Phillips the water is safe.
 He informs the Putnam County Health Department, and the boil advisory is lifted.Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.